How we helped the region of Wallonia identify promising democratic innovations

 How we can help you:

 • Experienced collective intelligence experts: for over 20 years, Stephen Boucher has advised governments, regions and cities on how to best leverage their citizens’ collective brainpower.
 His team at Dreamocracy includes facilitators specialized in participation, collaborative governance and change management.
+They recently facilitated the Walloon hackathon on public housing, initiated at the request of the Minister of Housing, Local Authorities, and the City.
+Dreamocracy’s mission was to ensure that the Forum brought together all stakeholders in the sector to propose both creative and implementable solutions after three days of work to develop social housing in Wallonia.

 • Fresh and evidence based insights: our recently published Routledge Handbook of Collective Intelligence for Democracy and Governance serves as a rich source of knowledge, with inspiring case studies and expert insights into the principles of collective intelligence.